-WMNST 341A-341B.
-Women in American History (3-3)
+WMNST 341A.
+Women in American History (3) [AI]

 History of American social, cultural, economic, political, and intellectual institutions, focusing on the role and perspective of women.
-Semester I: From colonization to 1860.
-Semester II: From 1860 to the present.
-Satisfies the graduation requirement in American Institutions.
+From colonization to 1860.

 WMNST 352.
-Women in Literature (3)
+Women in Literature (3) [GE]

 Prerequisite: Completion of the General Education requirement in Foundations II.C., Humanities required for nonmajors.